wouteroostervld/buildcfe/README.md

 buildcfe
 ========

-HEADS UP: removes /var/cfengine and rebuilds it from scratch (TODO: provide ezjail-flavour to build in jail).
+HEADS UP: removes /var/cfengine and rebuilds it from scratch.
+(Please see example "build_in_jail" to build in a jail and protect your old install.)

-buildcfe: builds independent cfengine3 installation with linked libmysqlclient and libxml2.
+buildcfe: builds independent cfengine3 installation with dynamic linked libmysqlclient and libxml2.
 (Independent from software in /usr/local).

 Usage: ./buidcfe [TAG]